-- In a while, I'm going to show you 3 texts one by one, each for only 9 seconds.
-Try to guess the genre and the purpose of each text. - Tip: Pay attention to the grammar choices made by the writers! - Source of the texts: https://downloads.bbc.co.uk/skillswise/english/en03text/quiz/en03text-l1-quiz.pdf
+- In a while, you'll be shown 3 texts one by one, each for only 9 seconds.
+Try to guess the genre and the purpose of each text. - TIP: Pay attention to the grammar choices made by the writers! - Source of the texts: - https://downloads.bbc.co.uk/skillswise/english/en03text/quiz/en03text-l1-quiz.pdf

-Another type of C-R activities: Guess the genre Text 1:
+A type of C-R activity: Guess the genre Text 1: